QuadStingray/sbt-javafx/src/main/paradox/examples/javafx-ant-jar.md

 # JavaFx Ant Jar
 At Java 11 the Jar `ant-javafx.jar` is not included any more.
-So when you are using Java 11 or you want use an alternativ Jar you can do it with that setting.
+So when you are using Java 11 or you want use an ohter Jar you can do it with that setting.

-@@@ note { .tip title="ant-javafx.jar in plugin" } We are looking for an possibility to have the jar at our plugin as fallback.
-So long your can download an [ant-javafx.jar](/src/sbt-test/sbt-javafx/antjar-change/alternativ/path/ant-javafx.jar) here.
-You can add the jar file to your project and than you can use an relative path like in our example. @@@
+The plugin checks if the file exists.
+If the file is not available at the specified location, then the plugin downloads the ant-javafx.jar from our Github repository.

 ## build.sbt
 @@snip [build.sbt](../../../sbt-test/sbt-javafx/antjar-change/build.sbt) { #alternativ-ant-path }